ALex-Hwang/Notetaking/languages/Anglais/VocabBuilder.md

 > The professor's autobiography was replete with scandalous anecdotes about campus life in the 1950s.

 *Replete* implies that something is filled almost to capacity.

+## METR/METER

+comes to us from Greek by way of Latin; in both languages it refers to "measure".

+### metric

+1. Relating to or based on the metric system.
+2. Relating to or aranged in meter.

+> Americans have resisted using the metric system for years, but are now slowly getting accustomed to a few of the metric units.

+### meter

+1. The basic of length.
+2. A systematic thythm in poetry or music.

+> The basic meter of the piece was 3/4, but its rhythms were so complicated that 3/4 was soeimes hard to hear.

+### odometer

+An instrument used to measure distance traveled.

+> Jennifer watched the odometer to see how far she would have to drive to her new job.

+### tachometer

+A device used to measure speed of rotation.

+> Even though one purpose of a tachmeter is to help drivers keep their engine speeds down, some of us occasionally try to see how high we can make the needle go.

+Greek root *tach-* means "speed".